 Some EU member states do not envisage any specific method for determining ALP.
 Procuring entities in these countries evaluate the price offer of participants on a case-by-case basis, taking into account the circumstances.
-Arithmetic me-
+Arithmetic methods are also applied (in eight EU member states out of 28 as of 2015 ).
+They were also previously applied in Poland, Portugal, Romania, Slovakia, and Slovenia.